 So is it ever okay to add emphasis?

 Yes, of course.
 Sometimes it is okay and even necessary to emphasize words in your text, but try to create that emphasis without using extra exclamation points or changing the type style.
 Set up the scene so the emphasis is implied; readers are smart, and they will be able to add emphasis in the right places without the extra visual clues.

 Use question marks and exclamation marks sparingly.
 There is no need to double up on question marks.
 One question mark is enough to indicate that someone is asking a question.
 If they're asking that question with a certain tone of voice, that should come through in the narrative.
 Likewise, one exclamation mark can be effective, but adding multiple exclamation marks at the end of a sentence—or using one at the end of each sentence for ten consecutive sentences—will make them ineffective and unprofessional.

-Bolded text is not typically used at all in body text—it's reserved for headings and titles.
+Publishers rarely use bolded text at all in body text—it's reserved for headings and titles.
 The same rule applies to underlined text.
 Using bolded or underlined text as emphasis can confuse readers and make text look cluttered.